cicerocamargo/CombineIntro/README.md

 }
 ```

-We made our `refreshBalance()` private because we don't want anybody telling our ViewModel what to do, but now we need to update the ViewControler.
+With this change we could make `refreshBalance()` private because, again, we don't want anybody telling our *ViewModel* what to do.
+The only thing an external caller
+can do with our `ViewModel` now is sendind it a `BalanceViewEvent` through the `eventSubject` and reading or subscribing to the `ViewModel`'s state.

+Now we need to update the `ViewControler`.
 In `viewDidAppear` we just change `viewModel.refreshBalance()` for `viewModel.eventSubject.send(.viewDidAppear)`.
-In `viewDidLoad` we'll do it differently: we'll replace that sink on `rootView.refreshButton.touchUpInsidePublisher` with the following:
+In `viewDidLoad` is where we're gonna do it differently: we'll replace that `sink` on `rootView.refreshButton.touchUpInsidePublisher` with the following:

 ```
 rootView.refreshButton.touchUpInsidePublisher